pierrejeambrun/EthereumProject/README.md

 # README

-POC to showcase the HackParity Vulnerability in the ethereum blockchain
+POC to showcase the HackParity Vulnerability in the ethereum blockchain.
+You can find more information about the attack in the `documentation.pdf` presentation

 ### I Prerequisite
 If your node is supposed to be mining, you need to have at least 4GB of RAM of the local machine running your node